 There's much to see here.
 So, take your time, read the information, and learn about how we conduct our classes.
 Many of your questions are answered here.

 Week 1: Monday - Friday

 Please note: Thursday and Friday of Week 2 will be reserved for make-up classes if the entire class misses due to weather conditions.
 If we need to make up additional time, we may also extend some classes by 10-15 minutes to cover all skills taught at Tadpole Academy.

 You may transfer to another class that has openings with a couple weeks notice.
 Please email us to make this transfer.
-Classes with a max capacity of 8 must have at least 5 registered participants or they will be combined with another session/time.

 Lessons are non-refundable.
 Period.
 If you cannot keep your child's spot due to illness, vacation, or any other reason, you are responsible for finding another student(s) to take their place.
 No exceptions and there are not make-up lessons for individuals.
 The reason we do this is because if you sign up, you are taking another child's spot for which we only have so many.
 We are happy to announce your open spot via our Facebook page to help you find another student(s).

 Please email us if you have arranged for another student to take the place of you child so that the new student can properly register prior to the class start date.

 Refunds or make-up lessons will NOT be given in the case of rainy weather, including rain that makes the pool water cold, in the case of illness, if your child remains upset throughout the lessons, if your child does not begin to swim by the end of lessons, if you are late or miss a lesson due to traffic, or if you have any other situation that causes your child to miss lessons.